Experiential learning profoundly tied to what businesses need today

 Because of our commitment to gaining real-world insights into what the business community needs from its talent, we have been able to create experiential opportunities with both for-profit and nonprofit organizations.
 Our students work collaboratively with businesses and nonprofits seeking to solve a business problem.
 Our students research, ideate and execute true strategies to achieve these actual organizational goals.

 We are forever appreciative of the organizations that partner with Otterbein’s MBA program to establish these capstone projects.
 And our students get the real-world business experience they need and expect.
-Below are some of the organizations our MBA program partners with to develop capstone projects:

 The Point at Otterbein University

 Otterbein has partnered with leading organizations from the private and public sectors in central Ohio to create The Point at Otterbein University, a new science, technology, engineering, arts and math (STEAM) Innovation Center that combines academics with the business, manufacturing, and innovation needs of our community.
 Located at 60 Collegeview Road, The Point and its STEAM Innovation Center is home to five resident tenants and Otterbein academic departments, with lab space available to businesses and the broader community.